jonnonz1/nz-statute-book/acts/public/2008/new-zealand-geographic-board-nga-pou-taunaha-o-aotearoa-act-2008.md

 ### 15 Proposals may be submitted to Board
-(1) Any person may submit a proposal to the Board, in relation to a geographic feature within the Board’s jurisdiction, to— (a) assign an official geographic name to the feature; or (b) alter the existing name of the feature, for example, by—
+(1) Any person may submit a proposal to the Board, in relation to a geographic feature within the Board’s jurisdiction, to— (a) assign an official geographic name to the feature; or (b) alter the existing official geographic name or recorded name of the feature, for example, by—
     (i) substituting another name; or
     (ii) correcting the spelling of the name; or
-  (c) discontinue the use of the name of the feature.
+  (c) discontinue the use of the official geographic name or recorded name of the feature; or (d) approve a recorded name as an official geographic name.
 (2) A proposal must—
   (a) be in the form provided for the purpose by the Board; and (b) meet the requirements specified by the Board; and